 In this article, we will cover exercises that work all of the different muscles that make up the abdominals.
 All abdominal exercises hit the abs different and work different sections and layers of the abs.
 With as many exercises as we are covering all the layers and every section of the abdominals will be covered and we will let you know what each exercise works so you can be sure to use the right exercises for you.

 40 Best Ab Exercises Ranked

-Obviously since we are in 40th place it won’t be the most effective or the most difficult but it is a good exercise for novice lifers and beginners.
-This exercises targets mainly the obliques along with the rectus abdominis.
+Obviously, since we are in 40th place it won’t be the most effective or the most difficult but it is a good exercise for novice lifters and beginners.
+This exercise targets mainly the obliques along with the rectus abdominis.

 This one targets the obliques as the main muscle worked.
 Another good exercise for beginners as well as advanced lifters wanting to hit the obliques.

 This one takes the sit-up a bit further and makes it more difficult.
 It also hit the obliques and the rectus abdominis.
 Still not that great of an exercise but slightly better than the regular sit-up.

 This one looks like it belongs on the cover of Shape Magazine, doesn’t it?
 This one will work your entire core and really targets the obliques.

 The leg raise is an old standard that is effective at hitting the lower abs in particular.
 Take it to the next level by doing this exercise on a decline bench or have your partner push your feet down once they are raised.